MichalMakowka/CelClock_2021/README.md

 # CelClock_2021
  These are CelClock 2021 source files.

- The program was written and compiled for the STM32G071CBT6.
+ The program was written and compiled for the STM32G071CBT6 in the STM32CubeIDE environment.

  Download the schematic and a 3D model files (both are PDFs) to see the electrical connections, and the PCB layout.